My first Corvette; I

 alignment of the internal parts, and welding on mounting brackets to fit

-the Corvette frame.
+adjusted to new specifications.
 I ordered the complete kit which consisted of

 the steering box, the power steering pump with pulley and bracket to bolt

 it to the engine block, hoses, and a "rag joint", the coupler to connect